helix-editor/helix/book/src/install.md

 ## OSX

-A Homebrew tap is available:
+Helix is available in homebrew-core:

 ```
-brew tap helix-editor/helix
 brew install helix
 ```